-We will pay for the actual loss of Business Income you sustain due to the necessary "suspension" of your "operations" during the "period of restoration".
-The "suspension" must be caused by direct physical loss of or damage to property at premises which are described in the Declarations and for which a Business Income Limit Of Insurance is shown in the Declarations.
-The loss or damage must be caused by or result from a Covered Cause of Loss.
-With respect to loss of or damage to personal property in the open or personal property in a vehicle, the described premises include the area within 100 feet of such premises.
+We will pay for the actual loss of Business Income you sustain due to the necessary suspension of your "operations" during the "period of restoration".
+The suspension must be caused by direct physical loss of or damage to property at the described premises.
+The loss or damage must be caused by or result from a